 Steve began as a performer in 1976 on the Northern Working Men's Club Circuit in his home county of Yorkshire.
 After gaining a degree in Drama and English at the University of Birmingham in 1983, Steve joined the repertory theatre company at Theatr Clwyd.
 Later that year, Steve auditioned for a new television programme with caricatured puppets and so went on to become a foundering member of the ITV series SPITTING IMAGE, where he provided the voices of many of the programme's iconic characters for over a decade.
 Steve's work as a voice actor now covers animation, film dubbing, audio books, video games, children's television, commercials and dramatic readings.

-Steve's acting credits on stage have included Jacque CARNIVAL (Barbican Theatre, London), Ted the Cloggie in THE CLOGGIES (Theatr Clwyd), John Bland in CHINESE WHISPERS (Greenwich Theatre), Field Marshall Lord Montgomery and Sir John Gielgud in the documentary comedy IN THE LIFE (St James Theatre, now The Other Palace), the Narrator in THE ROCKY HORROR SHOW (Leicester Haymarket) and Roy Barraclough/Cissie in CISSIE AND ADA (The Lowry and national tour).
+Steve's acting credits on stage have included Jacque CARNIVAL (Barbican Theatre, London), Ted the Cloggie in THE CLOGGIES (Theatr Clwyd), John Bland in CHINESE WHISPERS (Greenwich Theatre), Kenneth Williams in SCREAMING QUEENS (Waterloo East), Field Marshall Lord Montgomery and Sir John Gielgud in the documentary comedy IN THE LIFE (St James Theatre, now The Other Palace), the Narrator in THE ROCKY HORROR SHOW (Leicester Haymarket) and Roy Barraclough/Cissie in CISSIE AND ADA (The Lowry and national tour).
 Film and television acting credits include THE REFUGE, 51 DEGREES NORTH, THE GIRL WITH BRAINS IN HER FEET, JONATHAN CREEK (BBC) and FRANKIE AND JOHNNY (BBC).

 Steve is an established writer and published author with a considerable body of credits that range from plays and comedy series to articles and columns, plus numerous contributions to books and periodicals.
+His young adult fiction novel THE TIME THAT NEVER WAS (Luath Press), the first in THE SWIDGERS book series, was published in 2022.
 With Turan Ali, Steve co-wrote THE GHOST OF NUMBER TEN and THE NALLON TAPES, two comedy series for BBC radio.
 He also wrote the highly acclaimed BBC Saturday Playhouse drama PROPS with Mark Eden, and the radio play PRIZEGIVING with the novelist Tom Holt.
 Steve has written and performed four one-man theatre shows, THE BIG ODYSSEY (Edinburgh Fringe Festival and national tour), A CHRISTMAS CAROL (Birmingham Repertory Theatre), ADVENTURES IN WONDERLAND, (Winner Best Comedy at the Buxton Fringe Festival) and I'M NO ANGEL (The Jermyn Street Theatre).
 Steve had written for magazines such as THE NEW STATESMAN, MUSICAL STAGES and SCRIPTWRITER.
 His book I, MARGARET (written with Tom Holt) was published by Macmillan.
-Steve is a member of The Writers' Guild and The Society of Authors.
+DESTINATION TIME TRAVEL (Luath Press), an exploration of time travel tales in film and television written with Dick Fiddy of the British Film Institute, was published in 2023.

 In 2020 and 2021, Steve appeared on two editions of POINTLESS CELEBRITIES, The Impressionists Special and The Voice Artist Special.
 Steve played David Cameron, Jeremy Hunt, Dominic Cummings, David Davis, Kenneth Clarke, David Dimbleby, Sammy Wilson, Donald Tusk, Sir Graham Brady and Lord Buckethead in the 2019 audio book version of Boris Starling's satire WILLIAM SHAKESPEARE'S BREXIT.
 Steve continues to work as an impressionist on television, often guesting on such programmes as THE ONE SHOW and his one-man entertainment, ‘A Guided Tour Round the World of the Impressionist, is in constant demand.

-In the 1990s, Steve notably created numerous character voices on children's puppet shows such as CATS' EYES, CRAZY COTTAGE, HOUSE OF GRISTLE and THE WILD BUNCH and he has also provided voices for the video game OVERLORD and the mobile app HEADCASTER.
-Steve now runs his own Recording Sound Studio from his home in north London, working in all fields of voice over from animation, film dubbing and video games to commercials and dramatic readings.
+In the 1990s, Steve notably created numerous character voices on children's puppet shows such as CATS' EYES, CRAZY COTTAGE, HOUSE OF GRISTLE and THE WILD BUNCH and he has also provided voices for video games such as OVERLORD and EVIL GENIUS, plus the mobile app HEADCASTER.
+Steve now runs his own Recording Sound Studio from his home in north London, working in all fields of voice over from audio books, animation, film dubbing and video games to commercials and dramatic readings.

 Steve Nallon is a member of Actors' Equity, The Royal Television Society, The British Academy of Film and Television, The Society of Authors and The Writers' Guild.